mpelu/ApptManager/README.md

 - Workbench
 - Shell (optional)
 - (necessary connectors tbd)
-Any other options in the Wizard are up to the developer.
+Any other options in the Wizard are up to the developper.
 Open MySQL Workbench
 Create a MySQL connection or use an existing one Ctrl+Shift+O to open create_database.sql script